 My biggest struggle as a mom is making sure that I instill the right habits in my kids.
-This is so huge for me because as a person I am so undisciplined I have a hard time making myself do things besides the maybe good habits I have that I can’t go a day without doing.
+This is so huge for me because as a person I have a hard time making myself do things besides the maybe good habits I have that I can’t go a day without doing.
 While I want to train my kids to have self-discipline, I also want to instill certain habits into them to make their lives easier when they’re grown.

 As parents we are responsible for teaching are kids soo many things, like the list is ridiculously long, it’s easy to miss a few really important ones.
 Or if you’re anything like me, recognizing that your kid needs to get in the habit of something but because you don’t have that good habit you forget too.
 It is a never ending cycle.
 So if you’re that parent (don’t feel bad I am the worst at consistency) don’t feel bad.
 You’re here, which means you’re trying to better your kids, which means you’re also trying to be better, which is the best thing you can teach your kids anyway.